How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Introduction

-In this work, we perform the first thorough and systematic experimental study that covers all three types of filtering methods.
+In this work, we perform the first thorough and systematic experimental study that covers both types of filtering methods.
 To ensure a fair comparison, every approach is represented by its best performance per dataset, as it is determined after an exhaustive fine-tuning with respect to a common performance target that considers several thousand different parameter configurations.
-This approach is applied to 5 blocking workflows, 3 string similarity join algorithms and 6 NN methods over 10 real-world datasets.
-For each type of methods, we also consider at least one baseline method with default parameter configuration.
-In each dataset, we consider both \textit{schema-agnostic} and \textit{schema-based settings}: the former take into account all information within an entity, essentially treating it as a long textual value, while the latter focus exclusively on the values of the most informative attribute.
+This approach is applied to 5 blocking workflows and 8 NN methods over 10 real-world datasets.
+For each filter type, we also consider two baseline methods with default parameters.
+We explore both \textit{schema-agnostic} and \textit{schema-based settings}: the latter focus exclusively on the values of the most informative attribute, while the former take into account all information within an entity, essentially treating it as a long textual value -- as a result, they are inherently applicable to datasets with heterogeneous schemata.

 Overall, we make the following contributions: